Yuqi92/usttc/README.md

 * Multi-channel audio: Each channel has one speaker.
 (We only support stereo audio).
 In this case, you need to configure **separate_speaker_per_channel** ([example](examples/transcribe_audio_file_multi_channel.py))
 * Mono audio: All speakers are mixed on the same channel.
 In this case, you need to configure **diarization** ([example](examples/transcribe_audio_file_diarization.py))

-Notes:
+Please note here:
-1. If your audio is stereo, but both channels have the same content, you should **NOT** configure **separate_speaker_per_channel**
+1. If your audio is stereo but both channels have the same content, you should **NOT** configure **separate_speaker_per_channel**.
 2. **DO NOT** use diarization if speakers are already separated by channel.

 ### Compare transcription results
-To compare the results from multiple recognizers and know which one is more accurate for the application, normally I'll start from reviewing a few results and have a sense of the weaknesses and strengths of each recognizer.
-Sometimes, after I see a few examples, I can easily tell for a specific project, which recognizers work and which not.
+To compare the results from multiple recognizers and know which one is more accurate for the application, I'll normally start by reviewing a few results and getting a sense of the weaknesses and strengths of each recognizer.
+Sometimes, after I see a few examples, I can easily tell for a specific project which recognizers work and which do not.

-If you want to compare the result in a more scientific manner, you can prepare the gold standard reference, and calculate **[Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate)** of the results from each STT provider.
-However, calculating WER is not trivial, because we don't want to penalize a recognizer if the difference (its result v.s. gold reference) is just the punctuation and capitalization.
+If you want to compare the results in a more scientific manner, you can prepare the gold standard reference and calculate **[Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate)** of the results from each STT provider.
+However, calculating WER is not trivial, because we don't want to penalize a recognizer if the difference (its result vs. the gold reference) is just the punctuation and capitalization.
 Moreover, for a digit, it's both acceptable no matter whether using digit-format or spelled-out format.

 #### transcribe-compare package
 [Voicegain.ai](https://www.voicegain.ai/) provides a python package called [transcribe-compare](https://pypi.org/project/transcribe-compare/) to help you calculate WER (and do more than that).
-It solves many issues when calculating WER, including punctuation, capitalization and digits mentioned above.
+It solves many issues when calculating WER, including punctuation, capitalization, and digits mentioned above.
-You can install the module using Python Package Index using the command below.
+You can install the module using the Python Package Index using the command below.

      pip install transcribe-compare

 We provide a simple [example](examples/calculate_wer_using_transcribe_compare.py) of using **USTTC** and **transcribe-compare** together.
-You can also check their [GitHub page](https://github.com/voicegain/transcription-compare) and read more examples about advanced use cases.
+You can also check their [GitHub page](https://github.com/voicegain/transcription-compare) for more examples of advanced use cases.

 ### Ensemble
 *[This feature will be available soon]*

-After you compare the results from multiple recognizers, you might realize that none of them are prefect (It is cold and brute reality).
-Different STT provider might make mistakes in different places.
-If your budget allows, you can run multiple recognizers at the same time, and get higher accuracy by ensembling their results.
+After you compare the results from multiple recognizers, you might realize that none of them is perfect (it is a cold and brute reality).
+Different STT providers might make mistakes in different places.
+If your budget allows, you can run multiple recognizers at the same time and get higher accuracy by ensembling their results.
 This feature is on our roadmap.

 ### Transcribe Audio Stream
 *[This feature will be available soon]*

-In some applications, it's important to stream the audio to the recognizer, and get the result simultaneously.
+In some applications (e.g. real-time), it's important to stream the audio to the recognizer and get the result simultaneously.
-All STT providers USTTC selected have the streaming feature.
+All the STT providers that USTTC selected have the streaming feature.
 The streaming wrapper will be available soon.